-Reassessment for Daily Grades
+• Reassessment for Daily Grades

 Teachers may elect to offer any student the opportunity to reassess.
 Reassessment grades may replace the initial grade.
-The process for reassessment of daily grades shall be consistent across grade level teams according to the campus guidelines.
+The process for reassessment of daily grades shall consistent across grade level teams according to the campus guidelines and must occur within the grading period in which the daily grade was initial earned in the course.

-Reassessment for Major Grades Retesting guidelines apply to major grade assessments for each grading period.
-Students who receive a grade below 75, must be provided an opportunity, through retesting, to demonstrate proficiency.
+o Reassessment for Major Grades

+Retesting guidelines apply to major grade assignments for each grading period.
+Students who receive a grade below 75 must be provided with an opportunity, through retesting, to demonstrate proficiency.
 The process for retesting shall be consistent across grade level teams according to the campus guidelines.